sashagutfraind/carelon-hackgt/README.md

      style="float: left; margin-right: 10px;"
      href="carelon.com"/>

-[Carelon](carelon.com), a subsidiary of the S&P500 company [Elevance Health Inc](https://www.elevancehealth.com/), is a leading health technology company dedicated to improving lives and communities, and making healthcare simpler.
-We serve more than 106 million people, including 47 million within its family of health plans.
+[Carelon](carelon.com), a subsidiary of the S&P500 company [Elevance Health Inc](https://www.elevancehealth.com/), is a leading health technology company.
+Our digital platforms serve more than 47 million people right now.

-The hackathon is organized by Carelon's Digital Platfroms team - we are dedicated to improving the health of humanity by democratizing healthcare, empowering everyone to take control of their health with equal access to affordable and convenient care.

 **Main Challenge**
 # Personalized, digital medicine in the age of COVID and beyond

 ## Description:
-The COVID pandemic has disrupted the traditional medical model, and this year for the first time ever, more than 50% of Americans have done medicine digitally.
-Anthem's mission is to accelerate this innovation by building higher quality, more affordable, and more convenient medicine, and we need your help.
+Healthcare is a $4 trillion industry being disrupted by technology.
+More than 50% of Americans have now used digital medicine, but the potential of digital solutions, AI and mobile health is just starting to impact.
 In this hackathon, we ask that you invent a solution that could be part of this disruptive trend.

-## Possible use cases:
-* Medicine for COVID
+We are looking for innovative hacks that:
-* Digital delivery of medicine
+* Replace traditional medicine with higher-quality digital medicine
-* More efficient medical system
-* Portable, wearable and at-home medicine
-* Other innovative ideas
+* Advance the person's Whole Health - livestyle, mind and body
+* Help digital non-natives, elderly, immigrants or persons with special needs or conditions
+* Middleware or platforms that support other solutions and help integrate

 ## Examples of Projects
 * An app to support people with a specific mental health diagnosis